Generating lyrics with RNNs

 The most noticeable thing is that there seem to be more misspellings.
 It's hard to say if the lyrical content is any better or worse since they don't make much sense anyway.

-The lyrics dataset used for training was 7MB of lyrics from The Original Hip Hop Lyrics Archive, specifically it's all the lyrics from 15 of the top artists that I recognized such as Eminem and Snoop Dogg.
+The Original Hip Hop Lyrics Archive, specifically it's all the lyrics from 15 of the top artists that I recognized such as Eminem and Snoop Dogg.
 The first set of outputs was created from a 3 layer LSTM RNN with 1024 nodes per layer, the second with a 1 layer LSTM RNN with 64 nodes per layer.

 How do different size networks compare?
 Here are some results using the cross entropy loss metric for different sizes of networks: